Is your horse getting the most from your forages?

 Ask any horse owner what’s the protein content of their purchased grain and it’s guaranteed that they’ll know the answer without a second thought.
 Now ask them the protein content of their hay.
 Maybe 1 in 20 will know the answer.
 Forages usually make up more than 50% of the diet and it’s a crime that horse owners have the least amount of information about the feed that makes up the greatest part of the ration.

-How do you determine the nutrient content of your hay?
 Commercial forage testing laboratories have been offering this service since the 1970s.
 Forage analysis is a mainstay of the dairy industry.
 Forages are routinely analyzed as dairy producers try to balance diets to optimize milk production and herd health.
 Beginning in the 2000’s, horse owners began analyzing forages as they strove to offer better balanced diets.
 Of particular interest, were owners of horses with metabolic challenges such as sensitivity to carbohydrate levels.

 Forage quality is determined by species (legumes vs. grasses), stage of maturity at harvest, fertilization, environmental conditions, weather, harvest and storage management practices.
 These factors sum to determine overall forage quality with species and stage of maturity at harvest generally having the greatest impact.